prdm0/ropenblas/paper/paper.md

 -   `with_blas`: This argument sets the `--with-blas` flag in the R language compilation process and must be passed as a string.
 Details on the use of this flag can be found here;
 -   `complementary_flags`: String with complementary flags to be used in the R language compilation process.

 If the goal is to install the R language, switch between versions of R, and link the installed versions of the language with the OpenBLAS library, you shouldn't have to worry about the `with_blas` and `complementary_flags` arguments, respectively.
-These arguments are useful for a minority of programmers who feel very specific needs to pass complementary flags to be considered in the R language compilation process, inclusion of complementary library directories, among other arguments that can be found in the official language manuals.
+These arguments are useful for a minority of programmers who feel very specific needs to pass complementary flags to be considered in the R language compilation process, the inclusion of complementary library directories, among other arguments that can be found in the official language manuals.
 By default, if nothing is passed to the `with_blas` and `complementary_flags` arguments, the compilation will be performed as follows:

 ```bash